Learn more about breast MRI, including how this imaging test helps to diagnose cancer and when you might need one.

 A breast MRI is used to assess the extent of breast cancer.
 It's also used to screen for breast cancer in women thought to have a high risk of the disease.

-Your doctor may recommend a breast MRI if:
+Your health care provider may recommend a breast MRI if:

 A breast MRI is intended to be used along with a mammogram or other breast-imaging test — not as a replacement for a mammogram.
 Although it's a sensitive test, a breast MRI can still miss some breast cancers that a mammogram will detect.